scellecs/morpeh/README.md

 ### 📘 Getting Started
 > 💡 **IMPORTANT**
-> For a better user experience, we strongly recommend having Odin Inspector and FindReferences2 in the project.
+> For a better user experience, we strongly recommend having Odin Inspector in the project.
 > All GIFs are hidden under spoilers.

 <details>